grdddj/done-for-today/plan.md

 ## Deep work

-Address chunkification - finalize
+Address chunkification - finalize and merge

-Fix left arrow button icon

-Same ButtonRequests on TR and TT
+Blockbook - add unittests for taproot-noordinals filter

+Fix chunkification in multiple pages - arrows and chunks sizes

+Mono font fix - decrease the width of m, w, M and W characters

 ## Other work